List of Kamen Rider Zi-O characters: Sougo Tokiwa

 Sougo Tokiwa (常磐 ソウゴ, Tokiwa Sōgo) (Note: "Sougo" is alternatively spelt "Sogo".
 Additionally, he is named after Tokiwa-sō, the former apartment of Shotaro Ishinomori.) is an 18-year old student, later 19-year old graduate, of Hikarigamori High School (光ヶ森高等学校, Hikarigamori Kōtō Gakkō) who dreamed of becoming a king after experiencing a series of nightmares in his childhood and being visited by a mysterious figure who entrusted him with the prophecy.
 After surviving a bus accident when he was nine, Sougo became orphaned and since then lived with his great-uncle at 9-to-5.
 After meeting Tsukuyomi and Geiz, Sougo learns he will become Ohma Zi-O, a tyrant destined to rule the world with an iron fist.
-Despite being troubled by this possibility, Sougo chooses to continue following his dream while changing his fate, accepting the power to become Kamen Rider Zi-O and declaring that he will become a benevolent tyrant instead.
+Despite being troubled by this possibility, Sougo chooses to continue following his dream while changing his fate, accepting the power to become the analog watch-themed Kamen Rider Zi-O and declaring that he will become a benevolent tyrant instead.
 Despite Geiz and Tsukuyomi's reservations, Sougo considers them friends and trusts them with his life, asking both of them to kill him should he follow the path to becoming Ohma Zi-O. All the while, Sougo's predecessor Tsukasa Kadoya secretly watches over him to ensure he succeeds in changing his fate.

 Originally a visionary high school student prior to his graduation, Sougo develops other strengths along his journey.
 Due to his observant nature and keen understanding of human behavior, he became a skilled manipulator capable of outsmarting a genius of Kuroto Dan's caliber.
 In 2019, Sougo develops the ability to subconsciously create alternate futures, which he initially assumed were prophetic dreams of Kamen Riders from White Woz's timeline.
 Ever since the bus accident, he also gained chronokinesis like the Time Jackers.
 However, their leader Swartz erased Sougo's memory of it before the latter regains his powers after he becomes Grand Zi-O.

 As Swartz commences a convergence of the A.R.
 Worlds, Tsukuyomi seemingly betrays Sougo and Geiz is killed saving him.
 In response, an enraged Sougo becomes Kamen Rider Ohma Zi-O to defeat Swartz himself before sacrificing his newfound power to reset the timeline, negating his destiny and undoing Swartz's damage.
 Due to this, he relives his senior year in 2018 with altered versions of Geiz, Tsukuyomi, and the Time Jackers as his classmates in the new timeline.